 Network Interactions

-All implementations should ensure that the traffic sent by the UDP convergence layer adaptor does not adversely affect other traffic on the network.
+All implementations should ensure that the traffic sent by the UDP convergence layer adapter does not adversely affect other traffic on the network.

 NOTES

 Network characteristics can best be managed on a closed network or a network with reserved bandwidth, or congestion control procedures as described in RFC 8085 (reference [G2]) can be adopted.